eriksjolund/abi2xml/README.md

+Command-line tool for converting the ABIF file format to XML.

+## Introduction

-This program parses the binary file format coming from a __ABI PRISM TM 377 DNA Sequencer__ and writes the information in plain text to an XML file.
+The first version of the software tool __abi2xml__ was written in 2003 by Erik Sjölund then working at [Karolinska Institutet](https://ki.se/en).
+It was meant to serve the purpose of parsing the binary file format coming from an __ABI PRISM TM 377 DNA Sequencer__ and writing the information as plain text in to an XML file.

+In February 2020 the source code was migrated from the [original Sourceforge repository](https://sourceforge.net/projects/abi2xml/) in to [Github](https://github.com/eriksjolund/abi2xml/).
+The migrated source code came from the file _abi2xml-1.2.tar.gz_ that was released in 2006.

-## ABI file format
+## ABIF file format

-The ABI file format is described in this publication:
+The ABIF file format is described in this publication:

 [_Raw Data File Formats,
 and the Digital and Analog Raw Data Streams